AdrienLemaire/fandekasp.github.io/_posts/2017-04-24-solarized.md

 # [](#solarized)Solarized

 > [Solarized](http://ethanschoonover.com/solarized) is a color palette designed to
-> have very readable files in both light and dark modes, using only 16 colors.
+> be very readable in both light and dark modes, using only 16 colors.
 The
 > colors were chosen from the CIELAB color space, which smartly arranges colors
 > visible to the human eye.